-A child custody attorney in Tulsa can help you get what you need.
-In many Oklahoma family law cases child custody and child support is the most disputed area.
+A child custody attorney in Tulsa can help you resolve your family law problems.
+In many family law cases child custody and child support is the most disputed area.
 In Oklahoma the best interest of the child is the determining factor used to decide custody issues.

 Joint Physical Custody

-Currently Oklahoma Family Law statutes presume shared physical custody of the minor children with equal access to the child or children by both parents.
-This presumption is rebut-table and this rebuttal shifts the burden of proof that shared custody is not in the best interest of the child to the moving parent.
-In this case the moving party’s attorney will have to argue that based on the totality of the facts in the case that sole custody by the moving party is in the best interest of the children.
+Currently Oklahoma Family Law presumes shared physical custody of the minor children.
+It also presumes both parents have equal access to the child or children.
+This presumption is rebut-table.
+That means the burden of proof that shared custody is not in the best interest of the child is shifted to the moving parent.
+In this case the moving party’s attorney argues that sole custody, rather than joint custody, is n the best interest of the child.